thegooddocsproject/templates/our-team/guide-our-team.md

 To make it easier for people to accomplish these tasks, it helps tremendously to have a page in your repository or website that explains who are in key roles and teams in your project.

-Additionally, creating this content will help you and your project get more clear about what roles you have and what they mean.
+Additionally, creating this content will help you and your project better identify and explain about what roles you have and what they are responsible for or should be responsible for.
+Sometimes the process of creating a document like this helps to get more clarity, buy-in, and alignment throughout the project.
-The `Our Team` template will help you think through these roles and create this content.
+In that way, using the `Our Team` template will help you think through these roles and how they help meet your project's needs.

 ## What kind of teams and roles should my project have?